-All teachers at Grandma’s House either have or are working towards obtaining their 4-Year degrees in Early Childhood Education.
+All teachers either have or are working towards obtaining their Associate Degrees in Early Childhood Education.
 This also strengthens our retention and enhances our programs.

 Children under the age of two are cared for on individual schedules, so sleeping times in those classrooms vary according to the needs of the children.
 However, after a busy morning, the older children settle down for naps shortly after they eat lunch.
 Teachers play quiet music, rub backs, and VOILA—everyone is fast asleep!

 Tuition is due in advance of attendance.
 Grandma's House is not setup to “bill” parents.
 Grandma's House offers an ACH payment option or you may pay weekly, bi-weekly, or monthly, whichever is most convenient for your family.

 We go outside twice a day, weather permitting.
 Children under the age of two can go outside as long as it is above 20 degrees, and children over the age of two can go outside as long as it is above zero.
 If a child is too sick to go outside, they are too sick to be at the Center for the day.